Welcome to Northeastern University—Silicon Valley!

 New Student Information

-The following is important information for you to know before you begin your graduate program at Northeastern University this January 2017 term.
-All classes, both online and on-ground, begin on January 9, 2017.
+The following is important information for you to know before you begin your graduate program at Northeastern University this Fall 2017 term.
+All classes, both online and on-ground, begin on September 6, 2017.
 Please read this information carefully and take any appropriate action (if needed).
 Otherwise, we hope that your plans to attend are coming along smoothly, and we look forward to meeting you at your Silicon Valley Campus New Student Orientation.

 Set Up Your myNEU Account

 Get familiar with your myNEU account.
 Most functions and services related to your academic experience at Northeastern (i.e. course registration, your course schedule, student accounts, etc.) you will find under the Self-Service tab.
 Also, use your myNEU account to access your student “Husky email” account (hosted by Gmail).
 You are encouraged to start checking your Husky email regularly.

 It is important that you get into the habit of logging into your myNEU account to check your new Husky email account.
 After logging in, look for the Gmail icon in the upper right-hand corner of the screen.
 You may find that there are already important emails waiting in your account.

 If you have two or several email accounts (i.e. Gmail, Yahoo, Hotmail, etc.), you may wish to forward your student emails to your personal email address or vice versa.
 Note that your Husky email account can be configured to automatically forward incoming mail to another address if desired.
 To learn the steps to do this, log into your Husky Gmail account, and look for a gear icon in the upper right-hand corner of the page.
 Next, click “Settings” and find the tab “Forwarding and POP/IMAP” — follow the provided instructions.
 Click here to access your myNEU account.